tammy-uncc/ITCS6162KDDGroup4/README.md

 - Diagnosis: Diagnosis status for Alzheimer's Disease, where 0 indicates No and 1 indicates Yes.

 ### Data analysis
 Our analysis of the data involved various visualizations and statistics gathering.
-We used the `yada_profiling` tool to build a basic review of the data.
+We used the `yada_profiling` tool to build a basic understanding of the data.
 We learned that there are no duplicate rows or rows with missing data, so we will not need to impute any data or remove rows.
 However, we noticed that the label classification, Diagnosis, is heavily weighted with a negative diagnosis.
 There are twice as many negative diagnoses as there are positive.
 Hence, this could cause the prediction models to have a bias.
 In addition, we noticed the Ethnicity and Education Level, as well as many of the binary class features, are also imbalanced.

 We then performed different visualizations.
 A heatmap shows that only five features have some semblance of a correlation with the Diagnosis: MMSE, FunctionalAssessment, ADL, MemoryComplaints, and BehavioralProblems.
 None of the features are correlated with one another.
 Density plots were used to help identify any relationships between the numeric features and the label.
 They identify the same numeric features as the heatmap as the most significant.
 On the categorical data, we used annotated bar plots to show the distribution of the categories concerning the diagnosis.
 The plots were annotated with the diagnosis percent for each category.
 The only two features to show an imbalance were MemoryComplaints and BehaviorProblems, confirming with the heatmap that they are the most significant categorical features.

-Finally, since we are concerned about lifestyle choices having an impact on the onset of Alzheimer's, we produced swarm plots to show if any relationship exists between the numeric lifestyle choices with Gender and Ethnicity.
+Finally, since we are concerned about lifestyle choices impacting the onset of Alzheimer's, we produced swarm plots to show if any relationship exists between the numeric lifestyle choices with Gender and Ethnicity.
 Gender and Ethnicity were chosen as these are features a patient cannot control.
 It appears that there are no significant correlations; however, a keen observer might see that Asians who drink a lot may be more likely to develop Alzheimer's.
 This observation needs to be tempered with the fact that 40.78% of Asians are positive for Alzheimer's, which is the highest of all the ethnic groups covered and much more than the total dataset of 36%.

 ## Data Preparation
 The categorical columns of the Alzheimer's Disease Dataset will be one-hot encoded during data preprocessing.
-Any numeric columns that are found to be normally distributed will be standardized to reflect a normal distribution, while others could be linearly scaled to reduce the effect of bias in any machine learning models for the dataset.
+Any numeric columns found to be normally distributed will be standardized to reflect a normal distribution.
+Others could be linearly scaled to reduce the effect of bias in any machine learning models for the dataset.
 The sanitized columns in the dataset could also be dropped since they provide no useful information.

 The Patient ID and the Doctor in Charge have been removed from the dataset before processing.
 These features provide little to no value to our study.
 Patient ID is a numeric identifier and is unrelated to the data.
 DoctorInCharge has been given to us sanitized and contains no valuable information.